top of page

 Why are we doing it?

 Dugongs are listed as a Vulnerable species on the IUCN Red List and under Queensland's Nature Conservation Act.
-Moreton Bay is the southern limit of Dugong distribution, and Bribie Island's busy waterways that play host to a permanet dugong population, year round.
+Moreton Bay is the southern limit of Dugong distribution, and Bribie Island's busy waterways play host to a permanet dugong population, year round.

 Who is involved?